HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

   <a href="/static/images/2019/14_CMS/fig10.png" class="fig-mobile">
     <img src="/static/images/2019/14_CMS/fig10.png" aria-labelledby="fig10-caption" width="600">
   </a>
-  <div id="fig10-caption" class="visually-hidden">Bar chart of percentiles 10, 25, 50, 75, and 90 representing the distribution of third party kilobytes on CMS pages for desktop and mobile.
-The median (50th percentile) desktop third party weight is 272 KB.
+  <div id="fig10-caption" class="visually-hidden">Bar chart of percentiles 10, 25, 50, 75, and 90 representing the distribution of third-party kilobytes on CMS pages for desktop and mobile.
+The median (50th percentile) desktop third-party weight is 272 KB.
 The 10th percentile is 27 KB, 25th 104 KB, 75th 577 KB, and 90th 940 KB.
 Mobile is slightly smaller in the smaller percentiles and slightly larger in the larger percentiles.</div>
   <figcaption>Figure 10.
-Distribution of third party weight (KB) on CMS pages.</figcaption>
+Distribution of third-party weight (KB) on CMS pages.</figcaption>
 </figure>

 <figure>